dovecot/documentation/docs/core/config/auth/schemes.md

 ::: warning [[deprecated,weak_password_schemes]]
 Some password schemes are disabled by default due to being considered weak.
-This includes MD based (except DIGEST-MD5 and CRAM-MD5), LANMAN, NTLMm and a few others.
+This includes MD based (except DIGEST-MD5 and CRAM-MD5), LANMAN, NTLM and a few others.

 Please read the documentation carefully.